Sex in Singapore

 I’ve just returned from the vibrant city of Singapore,

 where I traveled to present at the Asia Pacific Rim International Counseling Conference.
-This conference brings together several countries from around Asia Conference 3and the Middle East and draws many attendees from Australia and New Zealand.
+This conference brings together several countries from around Asia and the Middle East and draws many attendees from Australia and New Zealand.
 What makes this conference unique is not just the numerous countries represented, but the fact that most of the countries who participate are places in which counseling and psychotherapy are still considered extremely taboo.
 What made my presentation unique was that it was about sex, a topic still considered taboo in Singapore as well as in many of the other countries represented.

 Singapore is still extremely conservative when it comes to sexuality.
 For example, sexual acts between men are illegal and the little sex education that does exist is primarily abstinence based.
 This is somewhat surprising given the fact that in many other ways, Singapore is so Westernized.
 In fact, nearly 30% of the population is made up of foreigners and expats.